-This conference considered innovation in the software sector from an economic perspective, taking into account the factors that drive innovation, including key framework conditions.
+This conference will consider innovation in the software sector from business and economic perspectives, taking into account the factors that drive innovation, including key framework conditions.

 English, , 746kb